Shivansh-Thakur/os-programs/README.md

 fork
 wait
 ....
-will update readme very soon
+will update readme with concise information very soon :)